sharetribe/flex-docs/src/docs/howto-users-and-authentication/setup-oidc-proxy/index.md

 updated: 2021-03-02
 category: how-to-users-and-authentication
 ingress:
-  In this cookbook, we'll take a look at the process of setting up OpenID Connect (OIDC) proxy to FTW.
+  In this guide, we'll take a look at the process of setting up OpenID Connect (OIDC) proxy to FTW.
 This allows you to add support for identity providers that Flex doesn't natively support.
 In this example, we are building the proxy implementation for LinkedIn.
 published: true